 I thought it may be helpful to start off this guide with a map of the Zugspitze Reintal route.
 Below is a screenshot from the maps.me app, with the long route up to the top of Germany.

-The route start near the Olympic Ski Jump / Partnach Gorge parking lot and then makes its way through the gorge, along the river and valley, and then slowly up to the peak of Zugspitze.
+The route starts near the Olympic Ski Jump / Partnach Gorge parking lot and then makes its way through the gorge, along the river and valley, and then slowly up to the peak of Zugspitze.

 3) How to Reach the Starting Point